livebook-dev/livebook/docs/teams/oidc_groups.md

 OIDC groups authorization enables you to:

 - Restrict access to your Livebook apps and app servers based on group membership
-- Control which users can access specific apps using slug prefix filtering
 - Integrate seamlessly with your existing OIDC SSO provider (Okta, Microsoft Entra, etc.)

 ## Prerequisites